kfppo/Balloon-FEVER/README.md

 ##### Section 1 - Prep Work
 1. Install SDL2 developer libraries:
     - Copy all files in the `SDL2-x.x.x`, `SDL2_image-x.x.x`, `SDL2_ttf-x.x.x` and `SDL2_mixer-x.x.x` to the `Balloon-FEVER/src/lib` folder
-    - If you are prompted to handle duplicate files, press Replace
+    - If you are prompted to handle duplicate files, press "Replace"
 2. Install CMake
     - Make sure to Check "Add CMake to the system PATH for all users" in installation menu